lfit/itpol/protecting-code-integrity.md

 If you are using Linux, you should already have GnuPG installed.
 On a Mac, you should install [GPG-Suite](https://gpgtools.org) or you can use `brew install gnupg2`.
-On a Windows PC, you should install [GPG4Win](https://www.gpg4win.org).
+On a Windows PC, you should install [GPG4Win](https://www.gpg4win.org), and you will probably need to adjust some of the commands in the guide to work for you, unless you have a unix-like environment set up.
 For all other platforms, you'll need to do your own research to find the correct places to download and install GnuPG.

 ##### GnuPG 1 vs. 2